tomojitakasu/PocketSDR/README.md

 # **Pocket SDR - An Open-Source GNSS SDR, ver.
-0.8**
+0.9**

 ## **Overview**

-Pocket SDR is an open-source GNSS (Global Navigation Satellite System) receiver based on SDR (software defined radio) technology.
-It consists of a RF front-end device, some utilities for the device and GNSS-SDR APs (application programs) written in Python and C. It supports almost all signals for GPS, GLONASS, Galileo, QZSS, BeiDou, NavIC and SBAS.
+Pocket SDR is an open-source GNSS (Global Navigation Satellite System) receiver based on the SDR (software defined radio) technology.
+It consists of a RF front- end device, some utilities for the device and GNSS-SDR APs (application programs) written in Python and C. It supports almost all signals for GPS, GLONASS, Galileo, QZSS, BeiDou, NavIC and SBAS.